play-co/billing/README.md

 offline local storage to persist between runs of the game.
 This can be done with the normal HTML5 localStorage API as shown above.

+Consumable purchases must be tracked by your own application.
+Managed purchases can be tracked by the App Store.
+On startup, any managed purchases will be restored and delivered to your `billing.onPurchase` callback.
+Note that this will not happen if the App Store is unavailable, so even managed purchases should be tracked in local storage just like consumable purchases.
+If you are tracking managed purchases in your local storage data, be aware that the `billing.onPurchase` callback will likely be called with that item again the next time your app restarts and avoid double-crediting the player.

 ## Handling Purchase Failures

 When purchases fail, the failure may be handled with the `billing.onFailure` callback: